 If we look at the number of outsourcing India options, the number is huge.
 This means that there also going to be some cases when poor quality might be the result.
 Be careful when you choose and ask for a lot of past examples of work that has been done.

 Even though investments are being done, sometimes, the difference is still too large.
-The reason behind this is because there is a strained power capacity due to international connectivity.
+The reason behind this is that there is a strained power capacity due to international connectivity.

-Sometimes, it might happen that the lights at an offshoring company can get shut a few times per day.
+Sometimes, the lights at an offshoring company might get shut a few times per day.
 This might lead to delays, which can cause a lot of problems when we are talking about project management.

 Regional and Communication Differences

-Another thing needs to be considered is the time-zone and time difference.
+Another thing that needs to be considered is the time zone and time difference.
 The difference is substantial if you are in the US, and you will need to find a way to adapt to it.

 When outsourcing to India, you need to offer all the details of your project.
 If you accidentally leave out details, this will become a problem.